-Last night I futzed in the garden: a little tomato trimming, a little beet thinning, but little picking of the raspberries.
+Last night I futzed in the garden: a little tomato trimming, a little beet thinning, a little raspberry picking.
 I had intended to begin (again) listening to War and Peace, but both my iPod and MP3 needed charging.

-So, gosh, I thought, I guess I’ll just think.
+Well, I thought, I guess I’ll just think.
 I don’t know why, but when I think in the garden I get all philosophical.
-Not like Kierkegaard or Kant: just your run-of-the-mill moralistic, didactic, flannel-graph philosophy.
+Not like Kierkegaard or Kant: just some elementary, didactic, flannel-graph object lessons.

-Here’s what I came up with, just to prove that about *anyone* can write those little Everything I Need to Know sorts of books.
+Here’s what I thought, just to prove that anyone could write those little Everything I Need to Know books.

 What Raspberries Teach Me About Life